nnHomoli/SillinessLimiter/README.md

 -- unlinks you name from any ip that's currently there, needs confirmation.
 If you're server op or have access to console, you can unlink someone's ip without confirmation

 #### _/silly-move_
--- plugins for players to safely change their linked ip to whatever they want, needs confirmation
+-- command for players to safely change their linked ip to whatever they want, needs confirmation

 #### _/silly-confirm_
 -- just to confirm changes, nothing else